hungtran84/k8s-cka/s07/configmap_secrets/2-Secrets.md

 #Additional examples of using secrets in your Pods
-#I'll leave this up to you to work with...
 #Create a secret using clear text and the stringData field
 kubectl apply -f secret.string.yaml